Skip to main content

 πŸ‘‰ What is it responding to?

-πŸ‘‰ Where is load, pressure, or stress being managed?
+πŸ‘‰ Where is pressure or stress load being managed?

 Instead of asking: